jetd1/kuafu/README.md

 # Kuafu: A Real-Time Ray Tracing Renderer

 Kuafu is real-time ray tracing renderer implemented using Vulkan.
-Kuafu supports physically based materials (PrincipledBSDF) and various realistic lighting models.
+Kuafu supports physically based materials (PrincipledBSDF) and various realistic light settings.
 The project is developed as a rendering backend for the high-performance simulator [SAPIEN](https://sapien.ucsd.edu/).

 ![Kuafu Rendering Quality](./docs/assets/kuafu.png)